Kaplan–Meier estimator: Derivation of the Kaplan–Meier estimator

-Here, we show two derivations of the Kaplan–Meier estimator.
+Two derivations of the Kaplan–Meier estimator are shown.
 Both are based on rewriting the survival function in terms of what is sometimes called hazard, or mortality rates.
 However, before doing this it is worthwhile to consider a naive estimator.

 A naive estimator

 To understand the power of the Kaplan–Meier estimator, it is worthwhile to first describe a naive estimator of the survival function.

 Fix $k\in [n]:=\{1,\dots,n\}$ and let $t>0$.
 A basic argument shows that the following proposition holds: